 How To Get a Tax Loan To Pay the IRS

 If having a payment plan with the IRS and paying penalties sounds terrible, you might consider getting a personal loan to pay off your taxes.
 “Generally, if you can secure a personal loan for less than the IRS rate, it might be a good idea,” said Steve Repak, a certified financial planner and author of “6 Week Money Challenge: For Your Personal Finances.”

-If you file or e-file a tax return on time and owe money but can’t pay when you file, the IRS will charge you interest on the amount owed beginning on the date your tax return is due, usually April 15.
+If you file or e-file a tax return on time and owe money but can’t pay when you file, the IRS will charge you interest on the amount owed beginning on the date your tax return is due, usually April 15 (May 17 in 2021).
 The charge will come at an interest rate equal to the federal short-term rate plus 3%, according to the IRS.